 Using the constructions above we can already model a system of strict polynomial inequalities.
 However, it is not clear how we can determine the complete order type of the points without knowing the solution of the system.
 Circumventing this obstacle was the main achievement of Mn\"ev~\cite{mnev1988universality}.
 We cite one of the main theorems in a simplified version.

-\begin{theorem}[\cite{shor1991stretchability},\cite{richtergebert1995mnev}] Every \emph{primary semialgebraic set} $V\subseteq\mathbb{R}^d$ is \emph{stably equivalent} to a semialgebraic set $V'\subseteq\mathbb{R}^n$, with $n=\mathrm{poly}(d)$, for which all defining equations have the form $x_i+x_j=k$ or $x_i\cdot x_j=x_k$ for certain $1 \leq i \leq j < k\leq n$, where the variables $1=x_1<x_2<\dots<x_n$ are totally ordered. \end{theorem}
+\begin{theorem}[\cite{shor1991stretchability}] Every \emph{primary semialgebraic set} $V\subseteq\mathbb{R}^d$ is \emph{stably equivalent} to a semialgebraic set $V'\subseteq\mathbb{R}^n$, with $n=\mathrm{poly}(d)$, for which all defining equations have the form $x_i+x_j=x_k$ or $x_i\cdot x_j=x_k$ for certain $1 \leq i \leq j < k\leq n$, where the variables $1=x_1<x_2<\dots<x_n$ are totally ordered. \end{theorem}

 A \emph{primary semialgebraic set} is a set defined by polynomial equations and strict polynomial inequalities with coefficients in $\mathbb{Z}$.
 Although we cannot give a complete definition of {\em stable equivalence} within the context of this paper, let us just say that two semialgebraic sets $V$ and $V'$ are stably equivalent if one can be obtained from the other by rational transformations and so-called {\em stable projections}, and that stable equivalence implies {\em homotopy equivalence}.
 From the computational point of view, the important property is that $V$ is the empty set if and only $V'$ is, and that the size of the description of $V'$ in the theorem above is polynomial in the size of the description of $V$.
+In the proof of universality for PVGs we will only use that we construct PVGs that contain a subset of points whose order type is the one constructed by Shor, which has a certain wanted realization space.
 We call the description of a semialgebraic set $V'$ given in the theorem above the \emph{Shor normal form}.

-We can now encode the defining relations of a semialgebraic set given in Shor normal form using abstract order types by simply putting the points $\infty,0,1,x_1,\dots,x_n$ in this order on $\ell$.
+We can now encode the defining relations of a semialgebraic set given in Shor normal form using abstract order types by simply putting the points $0,1,x_1,\dots,x_n,\infty$ in this order on $\ell$.
 To give a complete order type, the orientations of triples including the points of the gadgets and the positions of the gadget on $\ell_\infty$ have to be specified.
-This can be done exploiting the fact that the distances between the points $a$ and $b$ of each gadget and their position on $\ell_\infty$ can be chosen freely.
+This can be done exploiting the fact that the distances between the points $a_i$ and $b_i$ of each gadget and their position on $\ell_\infty$ can be chosen freely.
 We refer to the references mentioned above for further details.
 We next show how to implement these ideas to construct a graph $G_V$ associated with a primary semialgebraic set $V$, such that $G_V$ has a PVG realization if and only if $V\not=\emptyset$.